This is Why You Need to Visit the Dark Sky Reserve in Idaho

-The Dark Sky Reserve in Idaho was created in December of 2017 as the first ever Gold Tier dark sky preserve in the United States.
-There are only 11 others in the entire world!
-This 1,416-square-mile piece of land is one of the only places untouched by light pollution in the country.
-The International Dark-Sky Association set this piece of land aside to protect it for science, education, culture, and public enjoyment.
+The International Dark-Sky Association set aside 1,416-square miles of land to create Idaho’s Dark Sky Reserve in December of 2017.
+This is the first-ever Gold Tier dark sky preserve in the United States, and there are only 11 others in the entire world!
+The purpose of this project is to protect the beautiful landscapes and night sky in the area for science, education, culture, and public enjoyment.

 Visiting the Dark Sky Reserve in Idaho

 The Dark Sky Reserve spans over three communities in Central Idaho: Sun Valley, Ketchum, and Stanley.
-That means that in these places and the wilderness of the Sawtooth Mountains, light pollution is attempted to be eradicated.
+That means that in these places and the wilderness of the Sawtooth Mountains, light pollution is almost completely nonexistent.
 When you look up into the night sky at these spots, you will see more stars than you have in your life.
-The town of Ketchum has been dedicated to reducing its light pollution since 2017, and the other towns are following suit.
+The town of Ketchum first began this process at the beginning of 2017, and the other towns are following suit.

 When you look up after the sun goes down in these areas, you will be in absolute awe.
 Whether you have a telescope, binoculars, or are just stargazing with your eyes, you can see more than ever before.
 View stunning sights like the shining Milky Way, racing meteors, and planets.
 Come experience the wonder for yourself!
 Many enjoy coming during the new moon when no light is reflected off the moon.
 Check out the phases of the moon to start planning your trip!

 Did you know that our artificial lighting blocks 99% of all Americans from experiencing the night completely naturally?
-Not only can most people not see the true beauty of the stars, this light pollution also wastes energy.
-The U.S. Department of Energy estimates that about 35% of light is wasted and costs about $3.3 billion and 21 million tons of carbon dioxide per year.
+Not only can most people not see the true beauty of the stars, but this light pollution also wastes an incredible amount of energy.
+The U.S. Department of Energy estimates that we waste about 35% of light produced and costs about $3.3 billion and 21 million tons of carbon dioxide per year.
 By only using light when needed or installing lights to point directly downward, you can do your part in decreasing light pollution.

 There are many events at the Idaho Dark Sky Reserve throughout the summer.
 You can attend a viewing party to get up close and personal with the stars and gaze through the park’s telescope.
 These are great opportunities to learn a little about the night during your stay at Redfish Lake Lodge!